ajwarnick/ajwarnick.github.io/readme.md

 ### Process

 Your CSS should move inside the 'css' folder, and your images should move to the 'img' folder.
 These will be copied over to the static site.
 Your templets should live inside the '_includes' folder, and they should be .njk files instead of .html.
 The only difference between these two files is inside of our .njk files we can use our variables.
-Please, look over my files to understand how I have broken the parts of the html into a few difference files.
+Please look over my files to understand how I have broken the parts of the html into a few difference files.

 ### Development